 Neuromuscular Electric Stimulation (NMES)

 Transcutaneous electrical nerve stimulation (TENS) uses a low-voltage electrical current to stimulate nerves in order to produce pain relief.
 This therapy uses a small, battery-powered machine that is connected to electrodes (wires that conduct electrical current) from the machine to the skin.
 The electrodes are often placed on the area of pain (e.g., around the knee), creating a circuit of electrical impulses that travels along nerve fibers.
 The electrical current generates a sensation that is thought to block the pain signal from the nerve to where it is perceived in the brain as pain.

 Research & Outcomes

 The Joint Preservation Center is built upon a fundamental partnership with our patients.
 This partnership is based on a core of founding principles:

 - Cleveland Clinic is a national and international leader in regenerative therapies for arthritis, musculoskeletal and rheumatic disease.

-- We integrate medical advances in stem cell biology and orthobiologics into new, safe and effective precisely targeted therapies.
+- We integrate medical advances orthobiologics into new, safe and effective precisely targeted therapies.

 - We provide access and education to patients who may benefit from new promising therapies.